whyooooo/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***

+These sketches show several designs of how the display and controls could be arranged to make the device easy and comfortable to use, each with a different appearance.
+For example, it’s unclear which layout allows users to see the OLED screen clearly while using the joystick and touchpad at the same time.
+Some shapes, like the “Potato Mine” or “Igloo,” look fun but might be harder to build or to fit all the parts inside.
+The “DJ Pad” and “Laptop” designs make the screen more visible, but they could take up more space on a desk.
+It’s also important to consider whether the joystick and touchpad are too close together or if users might accidentally press the wrong control.
+To answer these questions, I need to build a cardboard model to test how each design feels to use, how easy it is to see the display while interacting, and which layout best fits the components inside the box.

 **\*\*\*Pick one of these display designs to integrate into your prototype.\*\*\***

 **\*\*\*Explain the rationale for the design.\*\*\*** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)